11 Poses to Spice Up Your Yoga Routine

 Pose Type: Arm Support

-Why this pose: We do so many Down Dogs that it’s nice to change things up, give your wrists a break, and work toward Forearm Stand.
+Why This Pose: We do so many Down Dogs that it’s nice to change things up, give your wrists a break, and work toward Forearm Stand.

 1. From Downward Facing Dog, lower your elbows and forearms to your mat.